 (4) Standard telephone allowance: deduction for households that only incur a telephone expense.

-(H) Homeless shelter deduction: an AG that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
-To be eligible for this deduction, the homeless AG must incur shelter costs during the month.
-A homeless AG receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
+(H) Homeless shelter deduction: an assistance group that is considered to be homeless is eligible to have this deduction taken in the determination of its net income.
+To be eligible for this deduction, the homeless assistance group must incur shelter costs during the month.
+Homeless assistance groups must be given the choice of the homeless shelter deduction or actual shelter costs.
+A homeless assistance group receiving the homeless shelter deduction cannot have its shelter expenses considered under paragraphs (E) and (F) of this rule.
 The homeless shelter deduction is established by FNS and is set at one hundred forty-three dollars per month.

-(J) If a deductible expense must be verified and obtaining the verification may delay the AG's certification, the county agency shall advise the AG that the AG's eligibility and benefit level shall be determined without deducting the unverified expense.
-If the expense cannot be verified within thirty days of the date of application, the county agency shall determine the AG's eligibility and benefit level without deducting the unverified expense.
-If the AG subsequently provides the missing verification, the county agency redetermines the AG's benefits, and provides increased benefits, if any, in accordance with the timeliness standards for reported changes.
-The AG is entitled to the restoration of any benefits as a result of the disallowance of the expense only if the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the AG sufficient time to verify the expense.
-If the AG would be ineligible unless the expense is allowed, the AG's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.
+(J) If a deductible expense must be verified and obtaining the verification may delay the assistance group's certification, the county agency shall advise the assistance group that the assistance group's eligibility and benefit level shall be determined without deducting the unverified expense.
+If the expense cannot be verified within thirty days of the date of application, the county agency shall determine the assistance group's eligibility and benefit level without deducting the unverified expense.
+If the assistance group subsequently provides the missing verification, the county agency redetermines the assistance group's benefits, and provides increased benefits, if any, in accordance with the timeliness standards for reported changes.
+The assistance group is entitled to the restoration of any benefits as a result of the disallowance of the expense only if the expense could not be verified within the thirty-day processing standard because the county agency failed to allow the assistance group sufficient time to verify the expense.
+If the assistance group would be ineligible unless the expense is allowed, the assistance group's application shall be handled as provided in rule 5101:4-5-07 of the Administrative Code.

 Promulgated Under: 111.15

 Statutory Authority: 5101.54